 The budget is aligned with the district’s strategic plan to:

 - Generate, leverage and utilize strategically all resources;

 - Acquire necessary resources; and

 - Optimize resources, such as buildings, programs and personnel, to ensure they are utilized efficiently and effectively.

 The budget includes a 1.5 percent raise for part-time and full-time staff members at a cost of $8.55 million.

-“Our financial team worked with a multitude of constraints to build a budget that will ultimately help our students achieve success,” Chief Financial Officer Nicole Conley said.
+“Our financial team worked with a multitude of constraints to build a budget that will ultimately help our students achieve success,” said Chief Financial Officer Nicole Conley.
 “While we anticipate paying more than $1 billion in recapture payments during the next two years, we will continue to thoughtfully fund programs to support our students and team members in alignment with our district’s values of excellence.”